pbsugg/http1.x-server/README.md

 **From here on out, code without correspending tests is not complete.** Your instructor is available to help you think about what to test and how.

+## Take a Break

+What have we accomplished so far?
+Quite a bit!
+We have:

+ * Learned about TCP, one of the foundational layers of the internet
+ * Learned about protocols
+ * Learned about the HTTP protocol format, HTTP resources, and URIs
+ * Produced a simple HTTP server that handles the request-response cycle for GET requests of HTTP resources
+ * Added support for query parameters in our HTTP server
+ * Added and maintained full test coverage of our HTTP server

+There are three more releases to go, and they're not easy.
+Get up, stretch, take a break.
+This is a moment to take a breather and clear your mind before diving back in.

 ## Release 6, Say My Name

 Let's make our application a little friendlier.
 If we access the `/welcome` resource it gives us a "hello world" page, but it'd be nice if we could provide a parameter to it with our name.